 What to Do When Your Toilet is Blocked: A Step-by-Step Guide

-Toilet blockages can happen at any time and are a common household issue.
-They can be unpleasant dirty, inconvenient, and messy and require immediate attention.
-However, you do not always require an emergency plumber immediately.
-In this blog we’ll walk you through the steps to clear your toilet in no time.
+Toilet blockages can happen anytime and are a common problem for households.
+It’s unpleasant dirty, inconvenient, and messy and require immediate attention.
+But, you don’t necessarily need to call the plumber immediately.
+In this blog we’ll guide you through a few easy steps to unclog your toilet in no time.

 Key Takeaways

-- Toilet blockages can be cured using simple tools and techniques like a plunger baking soda
+- Toilet blockages are easily remediated with simple tools and methods such as plungers, baking soda

 - Rubber Gloves